-- During the "An Introduction to Planetary Health" lecture strategies on communicating to patients regarding the impacts of climate change were explored using the case as a framework.
+• During the "An Introduction to Planetary Health" lecture strategies on communicating to patients regarding the impacts of climate change were explored using the case as a framework.
 Examples of these recommendations (in the context of an extreme heat event) include improving adaptive capacity, importance of hydration and potentially skin wetting, and options for reducing exposure such as fans or cooling centers.
-The lecture detailed clinically relevant questions that could be explored during an encounter such as "do the windows in her home close tightly?". - The Transition to Residency lecture on Climate Change and Human Health has one slide on how to protect vulnerable patients, which mentions addressing patients about heat safety and air conditioning, hazardous air quality (particularly for patients with asthma and COPD), and planning for natural disasters.
+The lecture detailed clinically relevant questions that could be explored during an encounter such as "do the windows in her home close tightly?". - The "Introduction to Climate Change and Environmental Health Over a Lifespan" CSL addresses how to take a social and environmental history. - The Transition to Residency lecture on Climate Change and Human Health has one slide on how to protect vulnerable patients, which mentions addressing patients about heat safety and air conditioning, hazardous air quality (particularly for patients with asthma and COPD), and planning for natural disasters.
 At the end of the lecture there is a link to an American College of Physicians Climate Change toolkit with education on how to talk to patients.
 Similar information is covered in the Family Medicine Core rotation lecture and the Interdisciplinary Climate Change and Human Health elective.
 1.19.
 In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?

-- 2 Yes, the core curriculum includes strategies for taking an environmental history. - Only elective coursework includes strategies for taking an environmental history. - 0 No, the curriculum does not include strategies for taking an environmental history.
+Yes, the core curriculum includes strategies for taking an environmental history.
+(2 points) Only elective coursework includes strategies for taking an environmental history.
+(1 point) No, the curriculum does not include strategies for taking an environmental history.
+(0 points) Score Assigned:

-• The required Clinical Skills Labs in which all students learn history taking skills do not include strategies for taking an environmental history.
+Score explanation: • The required Clinical Skills Labs in which all students learn history taking skills do not include strategies for taking an environmental history.
 However, the Climate Change and Human Health elective (described in question 1) has a week dedicated to Communication, in which there is a 25-minute lecture on how to take a clinical environmental and exposure history.
 In the core curriculum for preclinical students, during the Cardio-Pulmonary-Renal (CPR) block, a lecture titled "An Introduction to Planetary Health" included an interactive activity where students assess a case of an older adult with complex medical history anticipating a forecasted heat wave and discuss possible recommendations.
 While the lecture provided some strategies on exploring a climate health history, in this case it was heat-exposure specific.
 Strategies on taking a broader climate-related history were not explored.

-1.20.
+2 • The required CSL, "Introduction to Climate Change and Environmental Health Over a Lifespan" relies on case-based discussion to review how to take an environmental history and pertinent questions to ask.
+Curriculum: Administrative Support for Planetary Health 1.20.
 Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?

-- Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - No, there are no improvements to planetary health education in progress.
+Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
+(4 points) Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+(2 points) No, there are no improvements to planetary health education in progress.
+(0 points) Score Assigned: